lwhs-compsci/intro/README.md

 	+ [The Offical Git Tutorial](https://git-scm.com/docs/gittutorial)
 	+ [Github's Tutorial - Interactive Walkthrough](https://try.github.io/levels/1/challenges/1)

 Using GitHub has a few more additional steps, but they are for an additional document and also vary depending on how we want to develop our projects.
-It would be a good idea to sign up for GitHub if you haven't already, and message us your username so that we can add you to the LWHS Comp Sci Organization on GitHub
+It would be a good idea to sign up for GitHub if you haven't already, and message us your username so that we can add you to the LWHS Comp Sci Organization on GitHub.
+See the [Contribution](CONTRIB.md) for information on how exactly this process would work.

 ## CMake ##